marcomoroni/portfolio-2/content/2022-07-01-driving_sim/index.md

 * The typeface is Inter, which is pretty standard nowadays.
 * All icons are custom made.
 * It's minimalist but ergonomic.
-* There much though behind the 'Change map' button: it also serves as way to start and end a 'session'.
-Instead of starting and ending sessions, just change map: you'll have a clean new scene!
+* There's much though behind the 'Change map' button: it also serves as way to start, end and reset a 'session'.
 * I'm still a programmer!
 This means I know the tools and the limitations available, and the mock-ups are always assured to be achievable.

 Here are some other pieces: